geotools/geotools/docs/user/welcome/support.rst

 The geotools-users email list is a great place to start out; ask questions and share tips and tricks on using the library.

 The users list is for questions regarding the installation or use of the GeoTools2 library.
-Users of GeoTools are usually java developers building applications with spatial capabilities.
+Users of GeoTools are usually Java developers building applications with spatial capabilities.

 * https://lists.sourceforge.net/lists/listinfo/geotools-gt2-users
 * http://sourceforge.net/mailarchive/forum.php?forum_name=geotools-gt2-users